jonpetersen/shch/site/content/hire/_index.md

     We have two touring bikes and a folding bike that are available for rental as well as various cycle touring equipment (panniers etc).
 Contact us for more information.
   heading_b: Kids bikes and Equipment
   description_b: >
-    We can provide kids bikes and trailers but require at least 7 days notice.
+    We can provide a kids trailer but do not have bikes suitable for heights under 5'0" (152cm).
   heading_c: Everything you need
   description_c: >
     We'll provide you with everything you need on your ride.
-A helmet, a lock, a filled water bottle, route maps and a number to call just in case.
+A helmet, a lock, route maps and a number to call just in case.
 pricing:
   anchor: hireprices
   heading: Hiring Rates